 - 1. The Test Procedure and Interpretation of Results must be followed closely to assure the accuracy of the test results.
 A laboratory that institutes the Ortho BioVue System should have a program that will train personnel on the proper use and handling of the product. - 2.
-Due to antigen deterioration, aged red blood cells may exhibit weaker reactivity than fresh cells. - 3.
-Enzyme-treated red blood cells should not be used with these reagents. - 4.
-Red blood cells that appear to be D negative by this test method must be further tested for weak or partial D antigen by an acceptable test method when dictated by local requirements. - 5.
-Invalid test results due to spontaneous agglutination may occur on rare occasions with the Anti-D and Anti-K reagents when testing red blood cells heavily coated with antibodies. - Good laboratory practice recommends that all weak Rh (D) positive typing results of 2+ or less be confirmed by an alternative method.
-8, 9 - 7.
-Abnormal serum proteins in the test sample may cause red blood cells to aggregate, which may be interpreted as agglutination. - 8.
+Due to antigen deterioration, aged red blood cells may exhibit weaker reactivity than fresh cells. - Enzyme-treated red blood cells should not be used with these reagents.
+Invalid test results due to spontaneous agglutination may occur on rare occasions with these reagents when testing red - blood cells heavily coated with antibodies.
+Abnormal serum proteins in the test sample may cause red blood cells to aggregate, which may be interpreted as - agglutination. - 6.
 Plasma expanders have been shown to interfere with some blood bank tests.
 Data are not available concerning interference using the Ortho BioVue System.
-Problem-solving techniques should be used if interference is observed. - 9.
+Problem-solving techniques should be used if interference is observed. - 7.
 When using automated instruments, refer to the limitations contained in the operator's manual provided by the device manufacturer.